1dv023/examination-2/README.md

 * Add support for just showing snippets thats belongs to one tag

 ## Examination
 You will book a time for this and the oral exam which is 4/3 between 0900-1600.
 Availible times to book will be published on the course web page that week.
-The exam is graded U / G and VG.
+The exam is graded U, G or VG.